amessoudi/simple_shell/README.md

 # Simple Shell Project

-Hey there! 👋 Welcome to our second project in the ALX SE foundations - the Simple Shell project!
+ welcome to - the Simple Shell project!

 ## Overview